 - Is the cap rate - debt service a positive number?
 Is cap rate - loan constant / (loan /value) positive?

-Beyond determining if your real estate can pay for itself you should have a way to determine rate of return on your initial investment.
+Beyond determining if your real estate can pay for itself when borrowing to purchase it, you should have a way to determine rate of return on your initial investment.
 Without that you can’t intelligently choose between two possible investments or know what a good deal looks like.

 Simple Cash Flow